Best Ivy League Schools for Finance

 Dartmouth College

 The economics major is the most popular degree stream at Dartmouth.
-Class sizes are capped at 15 students, so despite a robust program, students benefit from a more intimate learning experience.
+Approximately 61% of classes contain less than 20 students, so despite a robust program, students benefit from a more intimate learning experience.

 Dartmouth offers many opportunities to get involved in the economics community.
 The Fed Challenge is an academic competition that Dartmouth participates in.
 Teams travel to Boston to compete to become knowledgeable about the Federal Reserve.